Luke-G/rackspace-downloader/README.md

 ## rackspace-downloader
 Quick and dity tool for downloading objects from a Rackspace Object Storage container.

+###### Use Case
+This tool was developed to assist in migrating over 350,000 assets from Rackspace to Google Cloud.
+Resources such as Cyberduck enjoyed crashing when dealing with a large number of objects so I decided to create a CLI application instead.

 ###### Installation
 1. `composer install`
 2. `php application "<LOCAL_DESTINATION>" <USERNAME> <PASSWORD> <CONTAINER_NAME>`